For marketers, the cookie began crumbling in 2018 and will be nothing but dust by the end of 2023.

 - Optimizing the Customer Journey with a CDP

-With your objectives in sight and the tools in place to reach them, the last step is actually executing the tactics you decided on.
+With your objectives in sight and the tools in place to reach them, you need only to execute the tactics you decided on.
 You’ll monitor their performance, doubling down on what’s working and revising what needs work.
-Then, it’s simply a matter of repeating these steps and patting yourself on the back for being so prepared.
+Then, it’s simply a matter of repeating these steps and patting yourself on the back for being so organized.
 Indeed, companies that describe themselves as well-prepared for the changes ahead have elevated their investments in first-party data and the technologies that support revised marketing strategies, according again to the MMA and BCG survey.

 Want to be even better prepared?
 Check out our free e-book, The Evolution of Digital Experience in a Cookieless World.